dweekly/docs/pages/apps/android.md

     - Add Branch to your `LauncherActivity.java`

+    !!! warning "`initSession` is required as of v4.2.0."

     - *Java*

         ```java hl_lines="16 17 31 32 33 34 35 36 37 38 39 40 41 42 43 46 47 48 49"